elixir-bridge/elixir-bridge.github.io/01_Installfest/10-deploy-a-phoenix-app.markdown

 ```
 (It should be in the first section of this file we changed).

-Replace that line with the following two lines
+Replace that line with the following lines

 ```
 url: [scheme: "https", host: "name-of-your-app.herokuapp.com", port: 443],